The 3 Levels of Plumber Licensing Explained

 Consequences of Hiring an Unlicensed Plumber

 Beyond fines, unpermitted and non-code-compliant plumbing discovered during a home sale can derail your closing or require costly remediation.
+A properly detailed plumbing scope of work is one of the best ways to keep the job code-compliant from day one.

 What can unlicensed individuals legally do?
-This varies by state, but in general, unlicensed workers may only assist a licensed plumber under direct supervision, or perform very minor repairs that don't require a permit (such as replacing a faucet aerator or toilet flapper in some jurisdictions).
+This varies by state, but in general, unlicensed workers may only assist a licensed plumber under direct supervision, or perform very minor repairs that do not require a permit (such as replacing a faucet aerator or toilet flapper in some jurisdictions).
 Any structural work, pipe installation, or gas line work requires a licensed professional in virtually every state.

 Frequently Asked Questions